 When you interview, it is important to always explain what you can do for them, as much as it’s important to ask what they can do for you.

-So, by explaining the times you had to learn a new skill or system, and how you have been able to sharpen and shape your observation and listening skills as a language assistant, you can easily transfer that skill into the role you are applying for, and your overall professional toolkit.
+So, by explaining the times you had to learn a new skill or system, and how you have been able to sharpen and shape your observation and listening skills as an English language assistant in Spain, you can easily transfer that skill into the role you are applying for, and your overall professional toolkit.

 And when you speak from experience, which you obviously will, there is no “front” you have to show, and the stories and examples will flow out of you with confidence because it’s your amazing experience.